Adopted Date of Vote, September 19, 2021

-This organization shall be known as the Columbia Audubon Society, incorporated (Society)
+This organization shall be known as the Columbia Audubon Society, Incorporated, hereinafter called Society.

 Section 2.
-The Society does not contemplate pecuniary gain or profit to the members thereof and is organized for nonprofit purposes, and no part of any of the net earnings thereof shall inure to the benefit of any member or other individual other than via an open, vetted scholarship award process.
+The Society is not for pecuniary gain or profit to the members thereof and is organized for nonprofit purposes.
+No part of any of the net earnings thereof shall inure to the benefit of any member or other individual other than via an open, vetted scholarship award process.

 Section 1.
 Any person interested in the purposes and objectives of this Society is eligible to apply for membership.

 Section 3.
-Payment of Columbia Audubon Society annual membership dues shall entitle individuals to a membership in the Columbia Audubon Society, and to all privileges and services accorded members of the Society, regardless of membership or non-membership in National Audubon Society.
+Payment of Society annual membership dues shall entitle individuals to a membership in the Society, and to all privileges and services accorded members of the Society, regardless of membership or non-membership in National Audubon Society.
 The Society shall establish its dues policy.

 Section 4.
 Any member of the Society shall have the right to hold office in the Society.

 Section 6.
-Each eligible person with an individual or a student/senior membership shall have the right to cast one vote at any regular or special meeting of the general membership on any motion that may be properly brought before the membership including:
+Each eligible person with an individual or a student/senior membership shall have the right to cast one vote at any regular or special meeting of the general membership on any motion properly brought before the membership including:

 Section 1.
 The officers of the Society shall be President, Vice-President, Secretary, and Treasurer.
 Each shall be elected to serve a two-year term at the April meeting and assume office June 1.
-A vacancy in the position of any officer except President may be filled by quorum vote of the Board of Directors for the remainder of the term.
+A vacancy in the position of any officer except President may be filled by quorum vote of the Board for the remainder of the term.
 In case of vacancy in the office of President, the Vice-President shall assume the office until the next regular election.
 The immediate past president shall continue as a voting member of the board for two years.

 Section 2.
-The President shall preside at all meetings of the Board of Directors and of the Society, shall administer the affairs of the Society, and supervise the work of the Society, subject to the instructions of the Board of Directors.
+The President shall preside at all meetings of the Board and of the Society, shall administer the affairs of the Society, and supervise the work of the Society, subject to the instructions of the Board.
 (S)he shall appoint the chairperson of all committees, subject to the approval of the Board, and shall be an ex-officio member of all but the Nominating and Auditing committees.

 Section 3.
 The Vice-President shall assist the President, perform the duties of the President in her/his absence and is responsible for general meeting program activities.

 Section 4.
-The Secretary shall keep a record of all the proceedings of the Society and the Board of Directors and perform such other duties pertinent to the office as the Board may direct.
-At the first meeting of the Board of Directors in each new fiscal year, the Secretary shall make available a copy of the Society bylaws to each Board member.
+The Secretary shall keep a physical record of all the proceedings of the Society and the Board and perform such other duties pertinent to the office as the Board may direct.
+At the first meeting of the Board in each new fiscal year, the Secretary shall make a copy of the Society bylaws available to each Board member.

 Section 5.
 The Treasurer shall have custody of the Society’s funds and investments and shall disburse and/or invest such funds as directed by the Board.
-The Treasurer shall make a financial report at Board meetings and as requested, and shall prepare a fiscal year-end financial report for the Board of Directors.
+The Treasurer shall make a financial report at Board meetings as requested, and shall prepare a fiscal year-end financial report for the Board.
 The Treasurer and President shall be authorized, and any other elected Board member may be authorized, to sign checks or drafts.

 Section 6.
-The President and Treasurer, with input from Board members, shall prepare an annual budget for presentation to and approval by the Board of Directors prior to the beginning of each fiscal year.
+The President and Treasurer, with input from Board members, shall prepare an annual budget for presentation to and approval by the Board prior to the beginning of each fiscal year, which begins June 1.

 Section 1.
-Standing Committees shall be limited to those specified in the bylaws of the Society.
+Board Committees shall be limited to those specified in the bylaws of the Society.
 The committee chairpersons named by the President and approved by the Board, may appoint committee members.
-The chairperson of each standing committee shall enjoy full Board voting privileges.
+The chairperson of each Board committee shall enjoy full Board voting privileges.
 See exception in Article IV, A, section 1.

 Section 3.
 Communication Committee.
 The Communications Committee shall:

 Section 4.
-Outreach and Education Committee.
-The Outreach and Education Committee’s responsibilities may include:
+Education Committee.
+The Education Committee’s responsibilities may include:

 Section 5.
 Conservation Committee.
 The Conservation Committee shall be responsible for identifying, studying, and evaluating environmental problems and opportunities.
-The committee should be alert to the conservation action priorities of the National Audubon Society and establish local conservation priorities.
-In Addition, the committee should bring these priorities totheattention of the Society and, where appropriate, represent the Society at hearings.
+The committee should establish local conservation priorities and be alert to Missouri conservation issues, the conservation action priorities of the National Audubon Society and of Missouri-based organizations such as the Conservation Federation of Missouri, Missouri Birding Society, and the Missouri Bird Conservation Initiative.
+In Addition, the committee should bring these priorities to the attention of the Society and, where appropriate, represent the Society at hearings.

 Section 6.
 Field Trip Committee.
 The Field Trip Committee shall plan, organize and arrange for proper conduct of field trips open to members and friends.

 Section 7.
 Nature Areas Committee.
-The Nature Areas Committee shall, with the approval of the Board of Directors, and subject to limitations herein, be responsible for details concerning the maintenance and development of all real estate owned by the Society.
+The Nature Areas Committee shall, with the approval of the Board, and subject to limitations herein, be responsible for details concerning the maintenance and development of all real estate owned by the Society.

 Section 1.
 Auditing Committee.
-The President shall appoint annually two members, approved by the Board of Directors, to audit the accounts of the Society.
+The President shall appoint annually two members, approved by the Board, to audit the accounts of the Society.

 Section 2.
 Nominating Committee.
-The President shall appoint annually, in October or November, a nominating committee of three members of the Society, of whom only one may be a member of the Board of Directors.
+The President shall appoint annually, in January, a nominating committee of three members of the Society, of whom only one may be a member of the Board.
 The President shall not serve in this position.
 Names of these committee members shall be made known to the members of the Society at the first general meeting of the Society subsequent to their appointment.

 The duties of the Nominating Committee shall be to construct a slate of candidates for officers every two years, and for one elected director each year.
 Nominees may be suggested by any member of the Society.
-The committee shall report its nominations for officers and elected director to the Board of Directors, no later than the March Board meeting.
-The membership shall be notified of the slate of candidates at least 15 days before the April election.
+The committee shall report its nominations for officers and elected director to the Board, no later than the March Board meeting.
+The membership shall be notified of the slate of candidates at least fourteen days before the April election.

 Section 3.
 Other committees.
 The President may appoint any other committees as needed with approval of the Board of Directors.

-The relationship between the National Audubon Society and the Columbia Audubon Society shall be governed by the chapter policy of the National Audubon Society.
+The relationship between the National Audubon Society and the Society shall be governed by the chapter policy of the National Audubon Society.

-The Bylaws may be amended by a two-thirds vote of the membership present at a general membership meeting, provided notice of such proposed amendment or amendments be sent to each member of the Society fifteen days before said meeting or read at a general membership meeting as least fifteen days prior to the date of the general membership meeting when such proposed amendment or amendments are to be voted upon by the membership.
+The Bylaws may be amended by a two-thirds vote of the membership present at a general membership meeting, provided notice of such proposed amendment or amendments be sent to each member of the Society at least fourteen days before said meeting or read at a general membership meeting at least fourteen days prior to the date of the general membership meeting when such proposed amendment or amendments are to be voted upon by the membership.